Pollution Liability Insurance

 Industries That Can’t Afford to Ignore This CoverageHazmat team responds to chemical storage leak.

-Oil & Gas: Pipeline failures, wellhead leaks and toxic spills can cost millions in regulatory penalties.
+Oil & Gas: Pipeline failures, wellhead leaks and toxic spills can cost millions in cleanup and penalties.

-Chemical Manufacturers: A minor storage tank breach could trigger a public health crisis.
+Chemical Manufacturers: A minor storage tank breach could trigger a public health response; see our Environmental Risk Protection for Chemical Facilities page for sector‑specific risks and options.

-Dry Cleaners & Hazardous Material Handlers: Long-term solvent contamination can lead to staggering environmental cleanup costs.
+Dry Cleaners & Hazardous Material Handlers: Long‑term solvent contamination can lead to expensive cleanup and liability claims.

 The Real Cost of Ignoring Pollution Risks

 • Reputation damage?
-One pollution event can sink contracts, ruin partnerships and drive customers away.
+One event can jeopardize contracts and community relationships.

 How Pollution Liability Insurance Puts You in Control

-• Third-Party Liability: Shields against lawsuits from affected communities, landowners and regulatory agencies.
+• Third‑Party Liability: Protects against claims from neighbors, landowners and regulatory bodies.

 This Is More Than Insurance—It’s Business Survival